 Since then, between recording solo albums, Saadiq has concentrated on production work (Joss Stone, d’Angelo, Amp Fiddler, John Legend and many others).
 Throughout, his love for Soul in the style of Marvin Gaye, Smokey Robinson and Curtis Mayfield has shone through.
 Those who still can from that generation of singers reciprocate the feeling here – Stevie Wonder contributes a sharp and short harmonica solo to The Way I Say It, on Never Give You Up.

 There are highlights aplenty on this sure-footed, self-composed homage to classic Soul.
-It begins with the beautifully sung Let’s Talke a Walk, a joyous slice of post-Temptations harmonies coupled with an impeccable shuffle-beat.
+It begins with the beautifully sung Let’s Take A Walk, a joyous slice of post-Temptations harmonies coupled with an impeccable shuffle-beat.

-As throughout the album, Saadiq’s phrasing as a singer as well as his melodic tourch on the bass are outstanding.
-The anguished 100 Yard Dash boasts one escpecially superb bass riff.
-The powerful, brass-driven Big Easy suddenly breaks into a carnival-like brass melee, courtesy of New Orleans’s ReBirth Brass Band.
+As throughout the album, Saadiq’s phrasing as a singer as well as his melodic touch on the bass are outstanding.
+The anguished 100 Yard Dash boasts one especially superb bass riff.
+The powerful, brass-driven Big Easy suddenly breaks into a carnival-like brass melee, courtesy of New Orleans’ ReBirth Brass Band.

 There is one duff track, a second take of Oh Girl with guest vocalist Jay-Z. But as it is the bonus track stuck on at the end, we can easily ignore it in favour of the best track on this effortlessly elegant album, Love That Girl.
 It’s another song with a great bass line which perfectly illustrates Saadiq’s line about “swing” and “retro”.